 Download: For more information about DW Sentry pricing or downloading a trial, see the DW Sentry product page.

-The Azure SQL Data Warehouse Performance Monitoring Solution
+The Azure Synapse SQL Pool Performance Monitoring Solution

 Data Movement Dashboard

 Using the DW Sentry Data Movement Dashboard allows you to identify data movement activity quickly and easily.
 Zoom-in on key periods of activity, go back in time to any specified time, and Jump To other features within the product.
 The Data Movement Dashboard contains the following charts that provide an at a glance view of your environment:

 |Distribution Activity||Displays a graphical representation of the distribution activity for a selected metric across compute nodes within your environment in milliseconds.
 Each color on the graphs represents an individual compute node in your environment.|